What Skills do You Need for Effective Leadership in the Public Sector?

 But, their view of you is dependent on your ability as a leader.
 If you're feeling the pressure, don't worry, it doesn't have to be that way.
 We'll tell you all the essential skills you need to be an effective leader in the public sector and what it really means to be a great leader.

 What Exactly is Great Leadership?

-Many people will have different visions of what a great leaders should be or act like.
-But, there are some core qualities that come from some of the greatest leaders there has ever been.
+Many people will have different visions of what a great leader should be or act like.
+But, there are some core qualities that come from some of the greatest leaders there have ever been.
 These can include:

 - Honesty and trustworthy

 - Self-aware and ethical

 Good leadership skills are essential to your career development and the productivity, motivation and efficiency of your team.
 If you want to improve your leadership skills, think about what actions you can take to be more influential.
 If you are already a leader, think about how you can influence others.

 We spoke to People Development Consultant and trainer, Marie Thake, about what she thinks make an effective leader in the public sector.

 “Leadership in today’s world need to revisit and challenge past ingrained leadership methodologies.

 We need to think of our teams and employees as assets, not a cost, that will determine organisational success.
 We need to lead with compassion and empathy to encourage our workforce to feel engaged with us and our organisation to create a culture of collaboration and trust.”